About Free File

-How is Free File different from free filing offered by other firms?
+How is Free File different from tax services offered by other firms?

-Free File is made possible by a multi-year agreement between the IRS and the Free File Alliance – Free File, Inc., a 501(c)(3) nonprofit – to provide free tax services for 70 percent of U.S. taxpayers.
+Free File is made possible by a multi-year agreement between the IRS and the Free File Alliance (Free File, Inc., a 501(c)(3) nonprofit) to provide free tax services for 70 percent of U.S. taxpayers.
 Previously, free tax offerings were not consistently available and were subject to modification or discontinuation from year to year.

 Through Free File, taxpayers have access to a wide range of free options from industry-leading tax software companies that are members of the Free File Alliance.
-Free File (at www.IRS.gov/freefile) provides a listing of all these free offerings in a single location.
+Free File (at www.IRS.gov/freefile) provides access to all these free offerings in a single location.

 Free File Alliance member companies offer both free federal tax preparation and e-filing services at no cost to qualifying taxpayers.
 Previously, some companies charged for preparation (filling of forms and tax calculations) while offering the transmission for free, or provided the preparation free while charging for transmission, or some variation thereof.
 Under the IRS-Free File Alliance Tax Agreement, both are free to eligible taxpayers.